automas-dev/quickbake/README.md

 # Quick Bake

-Sweet and simple baking in Blender.
+Quick and simple baking in Blender.

 **ToDo**

 - [ ] Add docs for how to download from release
-- [ ] Better docs for plugin / options / how outputs work
-- [ ] Proper docs site
 - [ ] Tests + Coverage
 - [ ] Can any blender extension code become more modern?
+- [ ] Show progress (wm cursor)
+- [ ] Render custom passes (eg. metallic) with emit channel
+- [ ] Replace all materials of multi material object with one

 ## Usage